HowiJ/node_gen_bash/README.md

 ### Notes:
 1. Make sure mongod is running.
-2. MongoDB is currently required in this version (unless you manually remove it in your files of course).
+2. MongoDB is currently required in this version (unless you manually remove it in created files of course).

 ###### Made By: <i>Howard Jiang</i>